Henry Hoss House

-The Henry Hoss House is a historic house in Jonesborough, Tennessee, U.S., though not within the Jonesborough Historic District.
-It was built in 1859-1860 for Dr Joseph S. Rhea and his wife Lady Kirkpatrick.
-The home served as a residence as well as a clinic; the front rooms on either side of the foyer were the doctor's waiting room and examining room, and the upstairs bedrooms were probably for their children.
+The Henry Hoss House is a historic house in Jonesborough, Tennessee, U.S.A., although not within the Jonesborough Historic District.
+It was built somewhere between 1859 and 1860 for Dr. Joseph S. Rhea and his wife, Lady Kirkpatrick.
+Their home served as a residence as well as a clinic; the front rooms on either side of the foyer were the doctor's waiting room and examining room, and the upstairs bedrooms were probably for their children.
 It was sold to Henry Hoss in the midst of the American Civil War of 1861-1865.
 Hoss lived here with his wife, née Anna Maria Sevier (grand daughter of John Sevier), and their children.
 It remained in the Hoss family until 1980.

 The house was designed in the Federal architectural style.
 It has been listed on the National Register of Historic Places since December 16, 1982.
 Jonesborough is an area of Tennessee with more houses (about five) of the Federal style that have stepped gables than any other area of the state.
 The crow-stepped gabling of the east and west sides makes the Hoss House the only example of a rural Federal style house in Washington County, Tennessee, with stepped gables.

 Architecture

 Exterior

-The Henry Hoss House, constructed ca. 1859-1860, is a late Federal style rectangular-shaped two-story brick house with a step-gabled roof, five bay facade, one-story step-gabled brick ell, and one-story gabled roof brick addition that was built onto the rear ell in 1865.
+The Henry Hoss House, constructed circa 1859-1860, is a late Federal style rectangular-shaped two-story brick house with a step-gabled roof, five bay facade, one-story step-gabled brick ell, and one-story gabled roof brick addition that was built onto the rear ell in 1865.
 The 1914 barn and springhouse are now gone.
 The house remains in good condition with little alteration and retains a high degree of architectural integrity, both on the exterior and interior.

 The symmetrical common bond brick facade of the Henry Hoss House faces northwest and is five bays wide.
 A central single door with multi light transom, side lights, and bull's eye motif wood work surrounding the door is flanked at each side by two 2/2 light rectangular windows with flat brick arches.
 The window and door arrangement of the first story is repeated on the second story, except the windows are shorter and the doorway has plain surrounds.
 Brick corbeling serves as a frieze across the facade under the roof.
 The central bay one-story porch, not original, has heavy Doric paneled posts and pilasters, a denticulated frieze and cornice, and a balustraded parapet.